ghiocgeorge/Don-t-forget-v2/README.md

 # Don't forget

 _My first personal project.
-A reminder app._
+It is much more than a reminder app.
+There are several benefits that make it a mandatory application in anyone's life._

-You can check it here: https://don-t-forget-v2.herokuapp.com/products
+You can check it here: https://don-t-forget-v2.herokuapp.com

 ## **I. Project presentation:**